Higher-form and (non-)St\"uckelberg symmetries in non-equilibrium systems: Higher-form (non)-Stückelberg symmetries and SSB

 \subsection{Quadratic examples}

-To illustrate some key features of mixed and non-equilibrium 't Hooft anomalies as applied to systems with higher-form symmetries, we will investigate some simple examples.
+To illustrate some key features of mixed 't Hooft anomalies and higher-form NSS, we will investigate some simple examples.
 For concreteness, we will work in $3+1$ dimensions and suppose the existence of two one-form charges with mixed anomaly, $\bQ_\text{el}$ and $\bQ_\text{mag}$, which we interpret as the electric and magnetic one-form charges from electromagnetism.
 Working at finite temperature $1/\beta_0$, and ignoring the conservation of the energy-momentum tensor, we can fix $X_s^\mu(\sigma) = \delta_M^\mu \sigma^M$.
 Then we can construct our action on the physical spacetime coordinates $x^\mu \equiv X_s^\mu$.
 Let $A_{s\mu}$ and $\varphi_{s\mu}$ be the Goldstone fields associated with $\bQ_\text{el}$ and $\bQ_\text{mag}$, respectively.
-Since $\bQ_\text{el}$ and $\bQ_\text{mag}$ enjoy a mixed anomaly, we can never have both $A_s$ and $\varphi_s$ appearing in the same effective action.
+As $\bQ_\text{el}$ and $\bQ_\text{mag}$ enjoy a mixed anomaly, we do not permit both $A_s$ and $\varphi_s$ to appear in the same effective action.

 In the $A$-picture, let

 and in the $\varphi$-picture, let

 We will work in the retarded-advanced basis, but for economy of expression we will drop all $r$-subscripts on retarded fields.
 All actions we construct will involve only the relevant and marginal terms and will respect the dynamical KMS symmetry. \\